DepositsTeam/validators/README.md

 ### `routingNumber`

 This checks if the value being validated is a valid US routing number.
 It should be a numeric string consisting of 9 digits and passes the ABA checksum algorithm.

+### `ssn`

+This checks if the value being validated is a valid Social Security Number (SSN).
+It expects a numeric string in the format XXX-XX-XXXX

 ### `swiftCode`